 Your child as well as one parent must be a Singapore citizen

-Your child must be at Secondary or Pre-University level (Junior Colleges and Millennia Institute)
+Your child must be studying in a Singapore mainstream school at the Secondary or Pre-University level (Junior Colleges and Millennia Institute)

 Both you and your spouse are residing overseas.
-Neither of you will be in Singapore for more than 90 days in a calendar year
+Neither of you are in Singapore for more than 90 days in a calendar year

 Details of Boarding Award Scheme

-80% of boarding fees for all students who are studying in Singapore Secondary Schools or Junior Colleges or Millennia Institute
+80% of boarding fees for all students who are studying in Singapore mainstream secondary schools or Junior Colleges or Millennia Institute

 100% of boarding fees for those who are recipients of the Edusave Scholarships for Independent Schools (ESIS)